modelab/grasshopper-primer/en/2-extensions/2-1/2_Components.md

 **Element\* Mesh Sample Plus**

 This component is used to quickly extract color information from a mesh.
 It returns the Alpha, Red, Green, Blue, Hue, Saturation, and Luminosity values of the inputed points.
 If the given points are not on the mesh, this component will calculate the closest point.
+This component uses Parallel Computing for speed.